Yalantis/StarWars.iOS/README.md

 ## Requirements

 - iOS 8.0+
-- Xcode 8
+- Xcode 8 or up
-- Swift 4
+- Swift 4 or up

 ## Installing with [CocoaPods](https://cocoapods.org)